Skip to main content

 "It's like a Gamla in a room," Bondita explained.
 They looked in awe.

 "Didi, you have a bath indoors?
 Like princesses?"
 They gasped.
 Bondita looked away.
 She picked up some water from her pot and poured it over her head.
 The cold water gave her goosebumps.
-She closed her eyes and she could suddenly see his sleeping figure on the bed as she tiptoed in and out of the washroom.
+She closed her eyes, and she could suddenly see his sleeping figure on the bed as she tiptoed in and out of the washroom.
 She opened her eyes and was quick with the remaining bath.

 They walked back home in a hurry.
 Crossing the threshold she noticed the Tulsi Mancho.
 Every day her morning started with lighting the lamp on a similar tulsi mancho at the Roy Chowdhury courtyard.
 It was one of the very first things that Trilochan had taught her about running a home.

 She dropped her wet clothes and pot and ran to the Tulsi Manch.
 She found a lamp already there.
 She took another one and tried to light it from the already ignited one.
 Someone slapped her hand.
-The lamp fell from her hand and broke to pieces.
+The lamp fell from her hand and broke into pieces.
 She looked up to see Kaki.

 "What do you think you are doing?"
 She snapped.
 "You can't light the lamp.
 Only married women can.
 And your husband abandoned you."
 Bondita's brows narrowed at her words.